MegaGlest/megaglest-source/docs/README.release-management.txt

 where we are releasing binary compatible updates to the archives in which case we typically use a forth digit in the version # (as seen above)

+After setting the correct verions in mg-version.sh you should call:
+./mg-version-synch.sh

+This will update associated installers to use the correct version stamps

 #1.
 The source archive:
 This archive contains source code for binary compilation of the application and tools